celularo/iascnt/code/ipy/readme.md

 that that can be key idea of meaningful and efficient interactive sessions.
 And here the emphasis is put on efficient.
 Indicating again that the reasonable view of 'sustained' pre-version stretches 'under the hood' for factoring integers with `iascnt`.

+## some keys for fast development of lazy pre-code
+### lambda functions between columns

+in particular instead of independent column in `for`-loops.

+### open index ranges

+in particular not thinking about how long a column is expected to get before obtaining the probabilistic results.

+### lazy exception handling

+in particular to manage the unbound list index in case it causes any errors (overflows, zero divisions, index errors a.s.o.)
+`iascnt` provides risk and control solely for users observation Just catch it and show it.
+And hope that core dumps remain an exception.